sparkdotfi/spark-docs-v2/docs/pages/rewards/redstone.md

 - First season will run to sometime in July 2025.
 - The claim deadline for first season will be 3 months after the end of the season - sometime in October 2025.
 - Stay updated for announcements regarding claim deadlines and remember to claim your rewards regularly.

+## Restricted Geographies
+Users from the follwoing countries will not be able to claim rewards:
+- USA